stiwari2004/bot/ARCHITECTURE.md

 - **File Upload**: Drag-and-drop for all supported formats
 - **Search**: Semantic search with filters and citations
 - **Runbook Management**: View, edit, version, export runbooks
+- **Execution Dashboard**: Real-time execution monitoring and approval UI
+- **Ticket Management**: View and manage tickets from monitoring tools
 - **Multi-tenant**: Isolated data per organization

+### Phase 2: Agent Capabilities
+- **Ticket Ingestion**: Webhook-based integration with monitoring tools
+- **False Positive Detection**: LLM-based analysis to filter noise
+- **Infrastructure Access**: Secure connections to servers, databases, cloud services
+- **Human Validation**: Approval checkpoints at critical steps
+- **Resolution Verification**: Automatic verification of issue resolution
+- **Escalation**: Automatic escalation when automation fails

 ## Operational Modes (3-Phase)

-- **Assistant (Draft Creation)**: If a matching runbook doesn’t exist, the system performs RAG (semantic retrieval) and prompts the LLM provider to generate an agent-executable YAML runbook draft following the standard schema.
-- **Human-in-the-Loop (Review/Approval)**: Draft runbooks are reviewed and optionally edited.
+- **Phase 1: Assistant (Draft Creation)**: If a matching runbook doesn't exist, the system performs RAG (semantic retrieval) and prompts the LLM provider to generate an agent-executable YAML runbook draft following the standard schema.
+Draft runbooks are reviewed and optionally edited by humans.
 Upon approval, the runbook is versioned and marked active for execution.

-- **Autonomous Bot (Execution)**: Approved runbooks are executed by the agent.
+- **Phase 2: Human-in-the-Loop Agent (Execution with Validation)**: Approved runbooks are executed by the agent with human validation checkpoints.
+The agent:
+  - Receives tickets from monitoring tools
+  - Analyzes tickets for false positives vs true positives
+  - Finds or generates appropriate runbooks
+  - Executes runbooks step-by-step with human approval at checkpoints
+  - Connects to infrastructure securely (SSH, databases, APIs, cloud services)
+  - Verifies resolution and either closes tickets or escalates
+  - All operations are logged and audited

+- **Phase 3: Autonomous Bot (Full Automation)**: Approved runbooks are executed fully automatically with guardrails.
 Results, outputs, and audit logs are captured; failures trigger escalation or rollback.
+Human intervention only on exceptions or low-confidence scenarios.

 ## LLM Provider Abstraction